mab-xyz/selector-proxy/README.md

 - [Transparent Proxy (EIP-1967)](https://eips.ethereum.org/EIPS/eip-1967) The selector-proxy offers finer granularity by allowing individual function upgrades, providing better transparency about what changed and simplifying audits.
 - [Beacon Proxy (EIP-1967)](https://eips.ethereum.org/EIPS/eip-1967) The selector-proxy serves a different use case: routing different functions to different implementations within a single proxy.
 Beacon is ideal for "one implementation, many proxies" while selector-proxy is ideal for "many implementations, one proxy."
 - [UUPS (Universal Upgradeable Proxy Standard, EIP-1822)](https://eips.ethereum.org/EIPS/eip-1822) UUPS is less flexible, it shares the same risk of storage collision.
 - [Diamond Pattern (EIP-2535)](https://eips.ethereum.org/EIPS/eip-2535) The diamond pattern is the closest relative to the selector-proxy.
 Both map function selectors to implementation contracts (called "facets" in diamonds).
-The selector-proxy is a simpler, lighter-weight version focused purely on selector-to-target routing without the fancy diamond terminology (facets, loupe).
+The selector-proxy is a simpler, lighter-weight version focused purely on selector-to-target routing without the fancy diamond terminology (facets, loupe), focusing on security (more transparency, easier auditability, support for automated code analysis)

 ## Ethereum Standardization ERC